Display Screen Equipment (DSE)

 - Some work requires multiple screens or unusual set-ups.
 The principles above will apply to these but a specific risk assessment should have been undertaken during design.

-The purpose of the Physio & Workstation Helpline is to allow the employee to quickly source an effective solution for more minor musculoskeletal problems that do not necessarily need to go through a Management Referral process.
+The purpose of the Workstation and Physiotherapy Helpline is to allow the employee to quickly source an effective solution for more minor musculoskeletal problems that do not necessarily need to go through a Management Referral process.
 This supports research that shows early intervention for musculoskeletal disorders improves clinical outcomes and reduces the duration of the injury.

 What you can get from this service: